THE FUTURE NEEDS DIVERSITY

 Age

-Migration history & nationality
+Migration History & Nationality

-The diversity dimension of migration history & nationality describes people from different cultural backgrounds, nationalities, and skin colors.
+The diversity dimension of migration history and nationality describes people from different cultural backgrounds, nationalities, and skin colors.
 This involves valuing people of different national and ethnic origins, overcoming prejudices, and promoting intercultural competencies.
 Diversity—or a prejudice-free work environment—in this dimension enriches companies through diverse perspectives, creativity, and innovative strength.

-Gender & gender identity
+Gender & Gender Identity

-Physical & mental abilities
+Physical & Mental Abilities

-Religion & Beliefs
+Religion & Worldview

 The Religion & Beliefs dimension refers to the recognition and inclusion of various faiths, spiritual, and secular beliefs.
 Companies that take this dimension into account create a culture of openness, tolerance, and respect in which religious and ideological needs are accommodated and accepted.

-Sexual orientation
+Sexual Orientation

 This dimension encompasses the recognition and support of queer individuals in the workplace.
 Companies should create an atmosphere of acceptance in which employees can openly express their identity and personality—without fear of discrimination.
 Diversity-conscious policies and open communication are essential for this.

-Social background
+Social Background

 Social background refers to the diverse life and educational paths that people bring to the workplace.
 Unfortunately, social background still influences educational and labor market opportunities today.
 Recognizing this diversity means promoting equal opportunity, breaking down prejudices, and identifying and utilizing talent regardless of socioeconomic background.